ggonnella/fastsubtrees/README.md

 The benchmarks can be convienently run from the Docker container, without requiring a database installation and setup, see above the _Docker_ section.

-The ```_all``` version also benchmarks the construction of the representation of the NCBI taxonomy tree and requires about 40-70 minutes to complete, depending on the system.

 ### Command line interface